6 Ways To Manage Moderate To Severe Childhood Asthma | MyAsthmaTeam

 Talk With Others Who Understand

 Are you a parent or caregiver of a child with asthma?
+What approaches have you used to manage their symptoms?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Deborah Pedersen, M.D. has specialized in allergy and asthma care as well as pediatrics for over 16 years.
 Review provided by VeriMed Healthcare Network.
 Learn more about her here.